 Judge won't hear gay adoptions because it's not in a child's 'best interest'

-There are 2 comments on the News Herald story from 13 hrs ago, titled Judge won't hear gay adoptions because it's not in a child's 'best interest'.
-In it, News Herald reports that:
+There are 3 comments on the Palladium-Item story from 16 hrs ago, titled Judge won't hear gay adoptions because it's not in a child's 'best interest'.
+In it, Palladium-Item reports that:

 A family court judge in Kentucky has announced he will no longer hear adoption cases involving "homosexual parties" because he believes allowing a gay person to adopt could never be in the child's best interest.
 Judge won't hear gay adoptions because it's not in a child's 'best interest' A family court judge in Kentucky has announced he will no longer hear adoption cases involving "homosexual parties" because he believes allowing a gay person to adopt could never be in the child's best interest.